Skip to content

 You can define the update strategy for each image independently by setting the following annotation to an appropriate value:

-If no update strategy is given, or an invalid value was used, the default strategy semver will be used.
+If no update strategy is given, or an invalid value is used, the default strategy semver will be used.

 Warning